Informe anual 2022

 The FONDAP Advanced Center for Chronic Diseases (ACCDiS) is the first Chilean Center of Excellence for the study of cardiovascular diseases and cancer.
 ACCDiS is a bi-institutional center involving the Universidad de Chile (UCH) and Pontificia Universidad Católica de Chile (PUC), that is supported by the Funds for Research Centers in Priority Areas (FONDAP) program of ANID, Ministry of Science.
-ACCDiS goals are to investigate the natural history of CVD and cancer in Chile.
-The Center includes 6 research lines (RLs) with laboratories located in the UCH and in the PUC.
-These RLs are:
+ACCDiS’s goals are to investigate the natural history of cardiovascular diseases (CVD) and cancer in Chile.
+The Center includes 7 research lines (RLs) with laboratories in the UCH and the PUC.

 Metabolic signaling in heart failure (S Lavandero, UCH)